Mape6/Unciv_server/README.md

   -v, --verbose         change logging level to INFO (default: WARNING)
 ```

+This webserver does not support TLS for secured HTTPS connections.
+I suggest to use a reverse proxy in front of this webserver to take care of the certificate and termination of the TLS sessions.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.